lino-framework/book/docs/admin/install.rst

 Installing a Lino application on a production server
 ====================================================

 Before setting up a production server you should be familiar with setting up and running a development server as documented in :ref:`lino.dev.install`.
-Basically you do the same as for Django.

 On a production server you will do the same, but you must additionally
 decide:

 - how to organize your repositories and virtual environmens
 - which web server to use

+These things are common with all Django sites and therefore we recommend to learn from the Django community.
+So this section is far from being complete and currently not well maintained.

 We recommend the method using `mod_wsgi` and `virtualenv` as described in the following documents: